gallardo22/DQN-chainer/README.md

  # How to run

-First, Run the processing code.(maze.pde)
+First, Run the processing code.(maze2.pde)

 then, starting window was displayed.